WolfVector/neptune-component/README.md

 ### Update and n-key

-You can pass the `n-update` attribute in order to update the information using a modal.
+You can pass the `n-update` attribute to update the information using a modal.
 To display the modal you double click the row.
 It's important to provide the `n-key` attribute to define your row key, in this way, the library will pass it to your endpoint.
 The data to be updated and the key value will be send using the POST method, in the format of a json object.

 For example, let's say you have the next endpoint that returns your data: